t3hmun/AspCoreFromScratch/doc/002_compile_somthing.md

 $csc="C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Current\Bin\Roslyn\csc.exe"

 # The nostdlib argument removes the mscorlib reference, we add it back in explicitly as a demonstration.
-# csc automatically looks in C:\Windows\Microsoft.NET\Framework for dlls without full path not present in the current folder.
+# csc automatically looks in C:\Windows\Microsoft.NET\Framework for references without full path not present in the current folder.
 $mscorlib="-reference:mscorlib.dll"

 # The deterministic parameter stops csc adding a guid or timestamp so outputs are always identical given the same inputs.
 & $csc Program.cs -deterministic -noconfig -nostdlib $mscorlib
 ```

-The `-noconfig` argument stops csc from using the default `csc.rsp` file that contains refrences to some of the most common framework libararies.
+The `-noconfig` argument stops csc from using the default `csc.rsp` file that contains references to some of the most common framework libraries.

-If we skip all the arguments I added after `-deterministic` we get the same result as the defaults take care of everything.
+The same result is produced if `Program.cs -deterministic` are the only arguments because the defaults (csc.rsp and mscorlib) take care of everything.

-We can run the same build using the csc provided with the core SDK and get exactly the same [deterministic](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/deterministic-compiler-option) result (I compared the hashes of each Program.exe).
+Running the same build using the csc provided with the core SDK produces exactly the same [deterministic](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/deterministic-compiler-option) result (I compared the hashes of each Program.exe).

 [csc_using_core.ps1](https://github.com/t3hmun/AspCoreFromScratch/blob/master/002_compile_something/csc_framework_using_core.ps1)